Lou Pepper, RIP: triumph, tragedy and example

 Pepper saved Washington Mutual and had placed the thrift on firm footing when he retired in 1989, just as the rest of the industry was collapsing into the savings and loan scandal.
 Unfortunately, he had groomed a successor who turned out not to be the man Pepper thought him to be.
 Kerry Killinger, diligent, nerdy, joining WaMu when it acquired the Spokane broker-dealer Murphey Favre, advanced rapidly.

 But Killinger changed as CEO, embarking on risky acquisitions, pushing a sales culture and becoming a high-paid CEO-prince.
-He was increasingly disconnected from the austere, community- and employee-focused culture of Pepper.
-Killinger pulled away also from the hard-nosed common sense of Pepper and from the team of skilled veterans Pepper had assembled.
+He became increasingly disconnected from the austere, community- and employee-focused culture of Pepper.
+Killinger also pulled away from the hard-nosed common sense of Pepper and from the team of skilled veterans Pepper had assembled.
 To be fair, the American economy was changing, “financializing,” rewarding swindles, anti-competitive mergers, redistributing money upwards and a toxic executive culture.

 When earnings disappointed in 2004 and WaMu was forced to lay off 13,000 employees, Killinger was not deterred in his ambition to make the company “the Wal-Mart of consumer finance.”
 Pepper cautioned him about his compensation.
 Killinger ignored his former patron.
 He would do so again later, fatally, when Pepper told him to get out of subprime lending.
 But this had become key to WaMu’s stock price thanks to Wall Street’s appetite to turn the securities into rackets — thus to Killinger’s compensation.